Donating Unwanted Items in Australia

 Giving away your unwanted stuff is easy when you know what you’re doing.
 Take note of these handy tips for donating anything you no longer need.

-Donating Clothes: Clothing that is either damaged or worn-out cannot be accepted for donation.
+Clothing that is either damaged or worn-out cannot be accepted for donation.
 However, some clothing retailers like H&M, Zara, and Upparel offer garment collection programs for clothing or textiles to be reused or recycled.
 There are also clothing swaps hosted in Melbourne, Sydney and Canberra via The Clothing Exchange.

-Donating Unwanted Bras: While underwear is off the table, donating unwanted bras to The Uplift Project is a fantastic way to support women in need.
+While underwear is off the table, donating unwanted bras to The Uplift Project is a fantastic way to support women in need.

-Mobile Phone Donations: Do something good with your old mobile phones by donating them to someone in need via MobileMuster, the official not-for-profit Government accredited mobile phone recycling program.
+If you just need to get rid of your electronics quick, do something good with your old mobile phones by donating them to someone in need via MobileMuster, the official not-for-profit Government accredited mobile phone recycling program.

-IKEA Buy-Back Program: If you have some old IKEA furniture you no longer need, then give it a second life via the IKEA buy-back service.
+If you have some old IKEA furniture you no longer need, then give it a second life via the IKEA buy-back service.